 Type 2 diabetes isn’t a “serious” disease

 Type 2 diabetes is a silent disease until it’s not.
-Without proper treatment and continued high glucose levels, T2D can cause serious complications such as retinopathy (blindness), kidney disease, neuropathy (nerve damage), and increase the risks of cardiovascular disease and stroke.
+Without proper treatment and continued high blood glucose levels, type 2 diabetes (T2D) can cause serious complications such as retinopathy (blindness), kidney disease, neuropathy (nerve damage) and increase the risks of cardiovascular disease and stroke.
 While plenty of jokes about “diabetic foot,” preferably called foot ulcers, are made, it is certainly no laughing matter.
 Neuropathy is the most common foot problem for people with diabetes.
 The nerve damage done by neuropathy can lessen one’s ability to feel pain or injuries on the feet and cause poor blood circulation in the feet.
 Minor injuries can grow into foot ulcers, at which if the ulcer infects the bone, amputation is likely needed.
 Therefore, if you have diabetes, it is important to be screened for complications periodically.

 Complications are Inevitable